okkur-incubator/gomiler/README.md

 **NOTE: This is a work-in-progress, we do not consider it production ready.
 Use at your own risk.**

-Generate one milestone per day within your Gitlab project.
+Generate one milestone per day\week\month within your Gitlab project.
 Use for your Gitlab based ToDo list or sprints.

 ## Using Dailymile